Harvard Business School vs. Stanford GSB

 Many applicants overlook what the schools themselves say they seek in successful candidates.
 This information sits right on their websites.
 This practice proves incredibly informative.
 We review these criteria annually – sometimes multiple times – to keep them fresh.

-Here is what HBS shares as to the qualities it seeks in applicants (condensed slightly for brevity):
+Here is what HBS shares about the qualities it seeks in applicants:

-Here is how GSB describes its Evaluation Criteria (also condensed slightly for brevity):
+Here is how Stanford GSB describes its Evaluation Criteria (also condensed slightly for brevity):

 ‘In our application, we seek to learn about how you think, how you lead, and how you see the world.